kavyas18/verilog_tutorial_edge_count/README.md

     + `make run`: compiles and runs the `./simv`
     + `make run_wave`: compiles and runs `./simv` and will dump a waveform to `test.vcd`
 5. You can look at the waveform by running `dve` then opening the vcd with `File->Open Database`

+NOTE: While the simulation is running, you see messages about "syntax errors".
+As long as the simulation runs to completion, these messages can be ignored.